904-309-6500Call Us today for Help

 You know your body best.
 If you are expecting to undergo medical care in the future, you can choose to be your own advocate.
 Be sure to ask questions and point out when medical professionals do something that makes you uncomfortable, or that you do not understand.

 If you have already been the victim of harm from a medical mistake, you should also speak up.
-At Spohrer Dodd, we can help you develop a strong medical malpractice case and obtain maximum recovery.
+At Spohrer Dodd, our Medical Malpractice Lawyers can help you develop a strong medical malpractice case and obtain maximum recovery.
 While you have already been harmed by someone else’s mistakes, you should not have to pay for them financially as well.

 Hold medical professionals accountable by calling (904) 637-7721 or setting up a free consultation today.